AshishBora/challenge1/README.md

 # Coding challenge 1

-Code to read and parse DICOM files and contours, and batch the resulting data for feeding into a Machine Learning pipeline.
+Code to read and parse DICOM files and contours, and batch the resulting data for feeding into a machine learning pipeline.

-- `integration_test.py` gives an example usage and also serves as an integration test.
+- `integration_test.py` shows an example usage and also serves as an integration test.
 - `parsing_test.py`, `reading_test.py` and `feeding_test.py` contain unit tests for various functions.

 ## Prerequisites: